TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 11/Nehemiah 11.4.md

 ---

-And in Jerusalem dwelt certain of the children of Judah, and of the children of Benjamin.
+In Jerusalem lived certain of the children of Judah, and of the children of Benjamin.
 Of the children of Judah: Athaiah the son of Uzziah, the son of Zechariah, the son of Amariah, the son of Shephatiah, the son of Mahalalel, of the children of Perez;